Klemek/GitBlog.md/README.md

 </p>
 </details>

-As you configured your data repository, when you push any data, it will trigger the webhook that will perform a `git pull` then refresh the data you just committed.
+As you configured your data repository, when you push any data, it will trigger the webhook that will perform a `git pull` then refresh the article list.

 #### 4. RSS feed